Low-Frequency/Klipper-Git-Backup/README.md

 It even has log rotation implemented, so it doesn't eat up the precious space for your gcodes :wink:

+If you want to know what each script does, just execute it with the flags `-h` or `--help` and you get a manual.

 # Setup

 ## Preparations